samhuk/ts-npm-package-template/README.md

 # ts-npm-package-template

 This is a template repository for a Typescript NPM package.
-It contains Typescript, ESLint, Jest, VSCode, and other integrations.
+It contains Typescript, ESLint, Jest and VSCode integrations.

 ## Usage